ferus-web/simdutf/README.md

 ```

 # Real-World Usage
-This library was initially bound to Nim for [bali](https://github.com/ferus-web/bali), a JavaScript engine written in Nim.
-It'll hopefully soon fully replace `std/base64` from the entirity of the Ferus' web engine's stack.
+* [bali](https://github.com/ferus-web/bali), a JavaScript engine written in Nim

+This will hopefully soon fully replace `std/base64` from the entirity of the Ferus' web engine's stack.

 # Usage (Base64)
 The API is almost the same as `std/base64`.